Stoughton, Massachusetts: History

 Stoughton's train station was built in 1888, and is the only one in Massachusetts to house a clock tower.
 The station is unique in another way as it was built out of stones from a West Street quarry that belonged to Stoughton resident Myron Gilbert.
-In 1974 it was listed on the National Register of Historic Places.
+In 1974, it was listed on the National Register of Historic Places.
 Over one million dollars was raised to restore the station to its original luster in time for the 100th anniversary.
 In 2009, however, the MBTA permanently closed the station, which stood at the terminus of the Stoughton Branch of the MBTA's Providence/Stoughton Line.
 The building still stood but remained closed to the public as of 2015.
 In 2015, members of Town Meeting voted to purchase the train station from the state.
 Plans for use of the property are being developed by the Community Preservation Committee.

-On August 15, 1908, Stoughton was hit by a moderate earthquake.
-Although the Blue Hill Meteorological Observatory was affected, the shockwaves did not reach to Boston.
 On May 9, 2013, a weak, brief, and unexpected tornado touched down in Stoughton, with minor damage occurring.
 The tornado was rated EF0 on the Enhanced Fujita scale after the National Weather Service office in Taunton, Massachusetts confirmed this tornado in a damage survey on May 10.

 Geography

 According to the United States Census Bureau, the town has a total area of 16.3 sqmi, of which 16.0 sqmi is land and 0.2 sqmi (2.41%) is water.
 Stoughton borders Canton to the north, Randolph to the northeast, Avon to the east, Brockton to the southeast, Easton to the south, and Sharon to the west.
-The highest point in Stoughton, approximately 350 feet (106.7 m) above mean sea level, is an unnamed hill in the south west region of town between Ames Pond and Briggs Pond (Easton).
+The highest point in Stoughton, approximately 350 feet (106.7 m) above mean sea level, is an unnamed hill in the southwestern region of town between Ames Pond and Briggs Pond (Easton).